 The Yawkey Housing Resource Center

-The Yawkey Housing Resource Center, set to open in Summer 2023, will include a day center with supportive services and programs, an emergency shelter with 75 beds, and 30 units of permanent supportive housing.
+The Yawkey Housing Resource Center (HRC), which opened in November 2023, includes a day center with supportive services and programs, an emergency shelter, and 30 units of permanent supportive housing.

 To learn more and/or to support our Housing Resource Center campaign, contact Chief Development Officer Catie Reilly at email@example.com and 508-427-6448 x2235.